 Ministry of Religious Education

-The Adult Forum takes place every Sunday from 9:45-10:25am during the school year.
-Led by Dr. Patrick McCauley, Assoc.
-Professor of Religious Studies at Chestnut Hill College, the Adult Forum is the place where you can raise your hand and ask any question (or listen to someone else’s).
+The Adult Forum takes place every Sunday from 9:40-10:25 AM during the school year.
+Led by Dr. Patrick McCauley, Associate Professor of Religious Studies at Chestnut Hill College, the Adult Forum is the place where you can raise your hand and ask any question (or listen to someone else’s).
 The Adult Forum welcomes anyone from any perspective or point of view.
 For many of us, faith is a process, a journey.
 As we go through life, the way we see things can shift and adjust.
 Sometimes it’s not easy, but it can help to see that we are not alone on our path.
 You might just find that the person sitting next to you is curious about the same things you are.
 And, it comes with breakfast

 The men of St. Paul’s Men’s Bible Study are on a continual journey to shared learning, service, fellowship, and fun.
 They support one another, with kindness, in our St. Paul’s family and surrounding communities.
 This group continued its tradition of meeting on the first and third Saturdays of the month.
 Each meeting starts with a hot breakfast in the spirit of the Prayer of St. Chrysostom, “when two or three are gathered together in his Name thou wilt be in the midst of them.”
 Then, they engage in many tangential, insightful discussions of texts and other scholarly studies.